-The majority of people who go to college have a long-term goal in mind and are taking classes in a field they are interested in working.
-Similarly, it is important to write down your goals to know what you are working towards and not get sidetracked.
+Most people who attend college have a long-term goal in mind and are taking classes in an industry they are interested in working.
+Similarly, writing down your goals to know what you are working towards and not get sidetracked is important.

 What to do With Your Money